Cyfrin/Updraft/courses/solidity/1-simple-storage/8-mappings/+page.md

 <a name="top"></a>

 ## Introduction

-We previously created a contract that can store people and their favorite numbers inside an array.
+We just created a contract that can store people and their favorite numbers inside an array.
 In this session, you'll learn about mappings, what are they and when it's better to use them.

 ## Avoiding Costly Iterations
 If we want to know just one person's favorite number (e.g. Chelsea) and our contract holds a (long) array of People, we would need to iterate through the whole list to find the desired value:

 ```solidity